specialunderwear/as3-callatevent/readme.rst

 ==============

-You can not use weak listeners with callAtEvent because the event handler that callAtEvent creates for you will be garbage collected before it is triggered if you do.
+You can not use weak listeners with callAtEvent because the event handler that callAtEvent creates for you will be garbage collected before it is triggered.